-Implementation Note: The price shall be created whenever the bill determinant (BD) SettlementIntervalPostDAChangeBalancedContractSS BrtAA’QpNz’mdhcif exists.
+Implementation Note: The price shall be created whenever the bill determinant (BD) SettlementIntervalPostDAChangeBalancedContractSS BrtAA’QpNz’Q’mdhcif exists.
 The attributes of this latter BD will be carried into the output charge type.
 The HourlyRTMLAPMCLPrice AA’mdh value will be replicated in each of the corresponding twelve 5-minute intervals of the hourly interval h, when applicable.
 Likewise, the FMMIntervalPnodeMCL AA’Qpmdhc value will be replicated in each of the corresponding three 5-minute intervals of the 15-minute interval c, when applicable.

-BA5MResourceContractRTFnodeMCLPrice BrtAA’QpNz'mdhcif =
+BA5MResourceContractRTFnodeMCLPrice BrtAA’QpNz’Q’mdhcif =

-IF APnode Type A’ is in (‘DEFAULT’, ’CUSTOM’) for SettlementIntervalPostDAChangeBalancedContractSS BrtAA’QpNz’mdhcif
+IF APnode Type A’ is in (‘DEFAULT’, ’CUSTOM’) for SettlementIntervalPostDAChangeBalancedContractSS BrtAA’QpNz’Q’mdhcif

 THEN

-BA5MResourceContractRTFnodeMCLPrice BrtAA’QpNz'mdhcif =
+BA5MResourceContractRTFnodeMCLPrice BrtAA’QpNz’Q’mdhcif =

 INTDUPLICATE(HourlyRTMLAPMCLPrice AA’mdh)